 How can AI be tricked?

-Following are few ways you can trick AI:-
+Following are a few ways you can trick AI:-

-- If the code is run in a wrong place, we can fool Artificial Intelligence by letting false data into wrong place.
+- If the code is run in the wrong place, we can fool Artificial Intelligence by letting false data into the wrong place.

-- The presence of too much data or gray zone of clarity also can elude security checks and AI.
+- The presence of too much data or grey zone of clarity also can elude security checks and AI.

 - Deep Learning in AI requires training neural networks by constant exposure.
 This also means it can only verify what is already out there, and make a decision by the information it carries.
 “No machine learning system is perfect,” says Kurakin.

 - By using “perturbations.”
 One also needs access to the internal code of the system you’re trying to manipulate to generate the disturbance in the first place.

 - By subtle changes in images (imperceptible to eyes, but regarding pixels, it is entirely different), one can make a neural network think it includes something which it does not have before.
 Researchers call these “adversarial examples.”
 A sticker overlay with a hallucinogenic print can deceive AI by above modifications.

 |New IoT security framework from CISCO|

 Researchers have recently found a problem with Facebook and Google with face recognition algorithms.
 One major problem arises if the top-secret facility uses face recognition algorithm as a security measure.
 You can draw few dots, and the system recognizes you as a different entity due to fault in code.
 Different patterns can be used to bypass security systems, and this may turn out to be a major problem for factory robots, and self-driving cars — all places where AI’s ability to identify objects is crucial.
 For example, with military and self-driving cars relying heavily on face recognition features shortly, this defect can make you strike your allies, or chase wrong targets.